MarkusKrug/NERDetection/README.md

 This (plain Java Project-no Maven - no Ant - no Eclipse plugin) can be used as a UIMA component to detect names in German novels.
 It uses a MaxEnt-Classifier ( which showed to perform better than a Linear Chain CRF ) to do so.

 The required model is stored in the resource Folder ( however it is expected that there will be changes during the next days !!!)
-This Project comes with all its dependendt jars included.
+This Project comes with all its dependend jars included.

-Its only requirements are Mallet 2.07 RC2 , UIMA-Core and UIMA-Fit.
+-(Its only requirements are Mallet 2.07 RC2 , UIMA-Core and UIMA-Fit).

 Basic usage ( in accordance with DKPro):
 ==========================================